GoogleChrome/web.dev/src/site/content/en/learn/html/details/index.md

 id: 'PodYGBz'
 } %}

 This is the only example to use JavaScript.
-You probably don’t need JavaScript except for this functionality of closing other opened disclosure widgets.
+You probably don't need JavaScript except for this functionality of closing other opened disclosure widgets.

 Remember, `<details>` and `<summary>` can be heavily styled and can even be used to [create tool tips](https://css-tricks.com/exploring-what-the-details-and-summary-elements-can-do/).
-But, if you’re going to use these semantic elements for use cases in which the native semantics are a mismatch, always ensure that you [maintain accessibility](https://www.scottohara.me//blog/2022/09/12/details-summary.html).
+But, if you're going to use these semantic elements for use cases in which the native semantics are a mismatch, always ensure that you [maintain accessibility](https://www.scottohara.me//blog/2022/09/12/details-summary.html).
 HTML for the most part is by default accessible.
 Our job as developers is to ensure our content stays accessible.

 ## Check your understanding

+{% Assessment 'details' %}